Outdoor Labyrinth

 LabyrinthGenerally, there are three stages to the walk: releasing on the way in, receiving in the center, and returning or taking back out to the world you received.

 The labyrinth is an ancient pattern found in many cultures around the world.
-Labyrinth designs have been found on pottery, tablets, and tiles dating back 4,000 years.
+Designs dating back 4,000 years have been found on pottery, tablets, and tiles.

 The labyrinth is a tool to guide healing, deepen self-knowledge, and empower creativity.
 Walking the labyrinth clears the mind and gives insight into the spiritual journey.
 It urges action.
 It calms people in the throes of life transitions.
 It helps them see their lives in the context of a path, a pilgrimage.
 It helps to stir the creative fires within.
 To those in deep sorrow, the walk gives solace and peace.